Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Town of York administers the Maine Uniform Building and Energy Code.

 Yes.
-Contact the Water District.
+Contact the Water and Sewer District.

 Yes, if it is part of or directly related to the original project.
 However, if one portion of the work has been done before the amended work is finished, the entire permit remains open until all work as been completed.

 Example: If you take out a construction loan to remodel your kitchen and amend your permit to add a generator, both projects must be completed to obtain a final sign-off from the Code Officer.

 A separate electrical permit is needed when only electrical work is being done in a one or two family dwelling, commercial work and multi-family dwellings.
 An electrical permit is required from the State of Maine for all commercial and multi-family dwellings.
 Approval for electrical work in one and two family dwelling is usually included in the building permit.

 The law requires utility companies to have proof of town approval before they can connect you to any public utility.
 This form is available from the electric company or from the Code Enforcement Office.
 This form must be signed by a town official before you can have your power turned on.

 Yes, if your property is located in the shoreland zone or in a 100 year floodplain.

 Maine State Law and local ordinances do not require the good side to be toward your neighbor.

 Maine State Law provides that a fence over six feet may be considered a “spite fence” and ordered removed.